ppp

 Pppd, pppstats and pppdump are under BSD-style notices.
 Some of the

 pppd plugins are GPL'd.
-Chat is public domain.
+Chat has an MIT licence notice.

 Distribution: